 |Mature Width:||6 Inches|

 |Water Requirements:||Water well until established|

 |Selling Points:||Evergreen, flowering, spreads quickly, tolerant of all light conditions, fast growing|

 |Details:||An evergreen ground cover that makes a thick carpet of trailing stems.
 Blue, periwinkle flowers rise just above the deep green glossy foliage in spring.
 This is an excellent ground cover for shady areas of the landscape.|

 Periwinkle Plants for Sale Online

-Vinca Minor or Periwinkle is one of the best groundcovers for shade.
+Vinca Minor or Periwinkle is one of the best ground-covers for shade.
 It’s an excellent choice for an erosion control specimen.
-Myrtle produces large, violet-blue, pinwheel-shaped flowers highlighted against glossy dark green leaves.
-Evergreen in most climates.
-Plant in the shade in the warmer southern climate.
-It will tolerate full-sun in northern climates.
+Myrtle produces large, violet-blue, pinwheel-shaped flowers highlighted against glossy dark green leaves and is evergreen in most climates.
+Although this plant is shade-tolerant in warmer climates, it will tolerate full-sun in northern climates.
 However, growing Periwinkle in partial shade creates a more vigorous growth.

 - Has a tendency to climb a little.